43. Francis Mettler

 Lands, Range No 18 Township No. 12 Section No 35, Laurel Township, Hocking

 an Ohio Land Records Search.
-It states that Francis purchased 84.28
+It shows that Francis purchased 84.28

 acres from the land office in Chillicothe, Ohio.
 The date of issue was